 •It brings men into closeness with God.

-The Holy Spirit grants us gifts, and we recognize the fruits of the gifts as we evolve in spirituality.
+The Holy Spirit grants us gifts, which generate fruits, as we evolve in spirituality.
 The article Holy Spirit’s Gifts and Fruits lists those gifts and fruits.

-Charisms are special graces which require great docility and a pure heart.
-The Paraclete has granted various charisms to the apostles on Pentecost.
-The article Nine Charisms describes special graces which didn’t end with the death of the apostles.
+Charisms are special graces which require a pure heart and great docility.
+The Holy Spirit has granted many charisms to the apostles on Pentecost.
+The article Nine Charisms describes special graces to serve the Church.

 “And in the last days it shall be, God declares, that I will pour out my Spirit upon all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; yea, and on my men servants and my maidservants in those days I will pour out my Spirit; and they shall prophesy.”
 (Acts 2:17-18)